lukelklee/JHDS-Getting-and-Cleaning-Data-Course-Project/README.md

 ### The step-by-step recipe for this data processing/analysis

-1.
-There should be 9 files in the R/RStudio's working directory.
-The R script to run in R/RStudio is : run_analysis.R The raw data files can be downloaded from the link provided on the course webpage : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+1. There should be 9 files in the R/RStudio's working directory.
+The R script to run in R/RStudio is : run_analysis.R.
+The raw data files can be downloaded from the link provided on the course webpage : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 You will first need to unzip the package and then identify the files in the unzipped folders.
 Please place the following 9 files in R/RStudio's working directory :